 Many Christians know that they aren’t supposed to be hypocritical, but they often are, and need to be shown that their religion expressly and explicitly forbids any and all hypocrisy.
-Some go so far as to deny being hypocritical, even when their hypocrisy is pointed out to them; or else they insist that their particular brand of hypocrisy is acceptable in spite of the clear prohibition on hypocrisy.
-Unfortunately for them, Christian scriptures are explicit, and offer no caveats; hypocrisy is condemned in toto and not just in certain circumstances.
+Some go so far as to deny being hypocritical, even when their hypocrisy is pointed out to them.
+Or they insist that their particular brand of hypocrisy is acceptable in spite of the clear prohibition on hypocrisy.
+Unfortunately for them, Christian scriptures are explicit, and offer no caveats; hypocrisy is condemned in toto and not just under certain circumstances.

-In Matthew 6, Jesus offers examples of hypocrisy common in his time, which he dislikes:
+In Matthew’s chapter 6, Jesus offers examples of hypocrisy common in his time, which he dislikes:

 So when you give to the poor, do not sound a trumpet before you, as the hypocrites do in the synagogues and in the streets, so that they may be honored by men.
 Truly I say to you, they have their reward in full. (verse 2)